 Immunology in the news

-Our response to the ABPI report on the skills gap
+Our response to the Government's decision on the CEMIPP report.

 Welcome to the next installment of our regular update where we report on research from the world of immunology, highlighting work that has hit the headlines over the past few weeks.

 Includes Maori et al. 2019 Cell Reports DOI: https://doi.org/10.1016/j.celrep.2019.04.073; Maori et al. 2019 Molecular Cell DOI: https://doi.org/10.1016/j.molcel.2019.03.010; Heesterbeek et al. 2019 Nature Communications DOI: 10.15252/embj.201899852; Carty et al. 2019 Immunity DOI: https://doi.org/10.1016/j.immuni.2019.04.005

 With the announcement of our exciting new partnership with the National Cancer Research Institute, our President, Professor Arne Akbar, discusses the history of research in the cancer immunology sphere and how we hope our new collaboration will fuel innovative approaches to treating these diseases.

 On Saturday 16th March, the BSI took part in the Big Bang Fair at Birmingham's National Exhibition Centre.
 Throughout the day, BSI staff and volunteers delivered a range of activities focussed on vaccines and herd immunity.
 In this blog piece, volunteer Dr Ilaria Chicca gives her account of the day.